dragonflyoss/d7y.io/docs/reference/configuration/manager.md

   preheat:
     # registryTimeout is the timeout for requesting registry to get token and manifest.
     registryTimeout: 1m
+    # insecureSkipVerify controls whether a client verifies the server's certificate chain and hostname.
+    insecureSkipVerify: false
   # tls:
   #   # caCert is the CA certificate for preheat tls handshake, it can be path or PEM format string.
   #   caCert: ''